UGANDA

 context

-Lack of access to technology has excluded the majority of children across Uganda from remote learning opportunities.
-1 in 5 children are still out of primary school in Uganda and only 28% of children are able to attend secondary school.
+In Uganda, 25% of children are out of school.
 The high number of children without access to education has prompted a rise in gender-based violence, early child marriage, child labour and exploitation, in part due to the absence of the safeguarding role played by schools.

 YOUR IMPACT in Uganda